 Gill studied art and design at Liverpool's John Moores University and went on to teach in Lincolnshire primary schools for twelve years.
 Since then, after deciding to focus on her work as an artist, her lively linear drawing style and the vibrant colours of her paintings have earned her a fast-growing reputation in the East Midlands and beyond.
-She lives with her husband and daughter in the beautiful city of Lincoln and in her spare time does a lot of digging, planting and pondering on her allotment.
-For more information, please visit www.gillvineslife.carbonmade.com learning difficulties.
+She lives with her husband and with learning difficulties.
 The proud father of two grown-up daughters, and with five grandchildren, Tony is now enjoying his retirement by keeping busier than when he worked.
 Contact: tony.fr@live.com